pyOpenSci/lessons/code-workflow-logic/python-conditionals.md

 # Set x to 0
 x = 0

-# Compare x to 10; notice comparison is two equal signs and assignment is one eaual sign.
+# Compare x to 10; notice comparison is two equal signs and assignment is one equal sign.
 if x == 10:
     print("x is equal to 10.")
 else: